 This video was a great introduction to the explanation:

-Read more Sunday School lessons posts here: Teaching Children About Proper Church Etiquette
+Read more Sunday School lesson posts here: Teaching Children About Proper Church Etiquette.